TN 132 (05-25)

 1. Request for explanation of overpayment

-If a request for an explanation of the overpayment is received, use the SSR to provide an explanation of the overpayment.
+If a request for an explanation of the overpayment is received, use the SSID to provide an explanation of the overpayment.
 Keep explanations generic to the extent possible.
-For example:
+For example: "Your were no longer disabled as of 05/24 and continued to received checks through 12/24."

 b.
 FO action